mateuszniechwiej/MS-2-Quiz-game/README.md

   The primary goal of this project is to create an easily navigated and entertaining Quiz Game for users of all age groups using Html, CSS and JavaScript.

   ### Site Goals
-  * Creat a fun quizz game to play.
+  * Create a fun quiz game to play.

   * Create a website fully responsive on mobiles, tablets and desktop devices.

   * Provide logical structure which is easy to follow with clear instructions on "how to play")

-  * Create a game that user would like to go back to with user friendly design.
+  * Create a game that the user would like to go back to with a user-friendly design.

   * Learn a variety of coding techniques by creating this game and use learnt skills in future projects.

-  * A professional first project with the use of JavaScript to add to porfolio.
+  * A professional first project with the use of JavaScript to add to the portfolio.

   ### User Stories

-  #### **New User**
+  #### New User
    * As a new user, I want to understand the purpose of this website.

   * As a new user, I want to find clear instructions on how to play the game.

   * As a new user, I want to find an intuitive game with easy to see and press buttons.

+  * As a new user, I want to be able to input my name to collect high scores.

   * As a new user, I want to be able to select the difficulty level of the game.